 Another helpful tool is the “Which Is Faster: Diapers vs. Pull-Ups?" game.
 Your child is always in motion, and you can use this to your advantage.
 This game allows your child to see that wearing Pull-Ups can help her speed up the process in the bathroom so that she can get back to playing sooner.

 - When it’s time for a diaper change, start singing your child’s favorite song.
 Put on Pull-Ups once she’s all cleaned up -- then stop singing.
 Talk about how far into the song you got.

-- Next, ask her if she wants to play the Time to Go Potty race.
+- Next, ask her if she wants to play the race.
 “Want to race and see if you can do it faster if you use a Pull-Ups?
 Let’s see if you can beat our diaper change time… Ready, Set, Go!”
 While you’re singing the song, have your child race to the potty, pull down the pants and Pull-Ups and sit on the potty.“Wow!
 Look how much faster that was.
 Using Pull-Ups is much quicker than using a diaper."

 When you’re talking with your Squirrel, reinforce how easy and fast it is to go to the potty when wearing Pull-Ups.“Now that you see how much easier and faster it is to use the potty instead of having a diaper change, let’s try that way, all the time.
 Then you can get back to your [dinosaurs/fairy garden/soccer ball/play tent] even sooner.”